DigiChanges/node-experience/README.md

 - Basic authentication and authorization
 - Filesystem with minIO, 100% S3 compatible
 - Basic push Notification and Email
-- TypeORM and Mongoose Integration with a DatabaseFactory
+- MikroORM, TypeORM and Mongoose Integration with a DatabaseFactory
 - Express and Koa integration with AppFactory
 - Business logic independent of the HTTP and persistence libraries.
-- Parcel compiler.
+- Esbuild compiler.

 ## Docs